top of page

 What are “Breeder’s Terms”?

-Occasionally, we may offer a puppy on “breeder’s terms.”
-This is quite common among breeders and allows us to work with a trusted family to preserve important lines while still giving the pup a loving family home.
+Sometimes, we may offer a pick of the litter puppy on “breeder’s terms.”
+This is quite common among breeders, and allows us to work with a trusted family to progress our generational bloodlines, while still giving the pup a loving family home.

 Desexing

 There are many health and behavioural benefits to having a desexed dog.
-It reduces the risk of cancer, prevents life-threatening conditions like pyometra, and helps avoid behavioural issues, accidental litters, or injuries from dogs seeking a mate.
+It reduces the risk of cancer, prevents life-threatening conditions like pyometra (in females), and helps avoid behavioural issues, accidental litters, or injuries from dogs seeking a mate.

 CONTRACT BREACHES & LEGALITY

-Some people believe dog breeder contracts are not worth the paper they are written on, BUT a contract is only worthy if the breeder is willing to enforce the contract.
+Some people believe dog breeder contracts are not worth the paper they are written on, BUT a contract is only worthwhile if the breeder is willing to enforce the contract for any breaches.

 We have used our contracts for decades while breeding White Shepherds with a lot success with everyone working together as a team.
-It is only since developing the Lykos that we have found people breaching contracts in recent years, leaving breaching parties substantially out of pocket.
+It is only since developing the Lykos that we have found a small number of people breaching contracts in recent years, leaving those breaching parties substantially out of pocket for their breaches.
 Legal action can be a very expensive and arduous process that no-one wants to get involved in.
 We have worked hard over the years to develop a line of outstanding quality dogs to develop the breed with and we want to protect our hard work.

 Case Summary: The Deputy President presiding over the matter went into detail about the case.
 The Deputy President stated that the Respondent (buyer) agreed to buy the puppy on terms which would enable the breeder (us) to have one litter of pups, which the Deputy President stated was not as part of some ambitious money making enterprise, but for the genuine purpose of developing the breed.